raimohanska/harmaja/README.md

 I present my views on these topics openly, with the goal to paint the whole picture of how I see application state management.
 So don't expect this to be a focused
 API document, but more like a research project.
 I'm very open to discussion and criticism so correct me if I'm wrong.
 On the other hand, I hope you to understand that many topics here are subjective and I'm presenting my own views of the day.

+**NOTE: the documentation below uses Bacon.js observables in examples and API links.
+Should use Lonna or more generic terms **

 ## Key concepts